gramineproject/graphene/.github/ISSUE_TEMPLATE.md

 <!-- Thanks for reporting a bug.

-Please provide as many information as possible.
-Paste any logs into the backticks (```).
+Please provide as much information as possible.
+Paste any logs using the backticks (```).

 IMPORTANT: please do not post general questions here;
 if you have questions, please use mailing list: support@graphene-project.io